sadadsh/risc-v-processor-fpga/README.md

-# RVZEN | A RISC-V Processor with Power Management and Branch Prediction
+# RVSH | A RISC-V Processor with Power Management and Branch Prediction

 *A performance-optimized RISC-V processor with intelligent power management and adaptive branch prediction.*